 Before building the family dreamhouse, Bob experimented with the technique on a one-room cottage.

-It is to the right of the main house in the lower center of the
+This house 50 years later can be seen in the photo from space.
+It is to the right of the main house in the lower center of the picture, and in this picture during construction in 1941.

 After World War II, he began construction of the main house.
 The two-storey central section came first, followed by the garage and breezeway, an air funnel for summer cooling.
 (Years later, he incorporated this device in his design of the Enumclaw house.)
 Next he built the living/diningroom wing (left), and finally, a bedroom wing (foreground.)